 No official academic degree will be awarded, since this programme is outside of any bachelor or master course.
 The NEXT WAVE Summit and Pitch will provide you with the opportunity to present your individual project and yourself to an audience of professionals.
 You will receive a certificate that states the content of the curriculum but no credits will be given.
 The core benefits of attending NEXT WAVE are the learning experience, the material and examples that you will be able to present to potential clients and employers as well as the international network you will build.

 Will there be any on or off-campus-housing provided to the participants?

 No housing or accommodation will be arranged or paid for you.
 You will need to find and arrange accommodation for yourself.
 However, we will point you to some helpful internet addresses.

 I have no previous experience in sales, distribution, curatorship, marketing or audience engagement, but I am very interested in this field.
 Can I still apply?

 Unfortunately not.
 We can only consider applicants with relevant, documented experience in creating, producing, distributing, marketing or programming in formats that engage audiences across different platforms.

 What is the scholarship/tuition waiver and who can receive it?

 The scholarship covers the full tuition fee of 4.000 €.
-Only applicants from European Low Production Capacity Countries (Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, FYROM, Greece, Hungary, Iceland, Latvia, Lithuania, Luxemburg, Malta, Montenegro, Portugal, Romania, Slovakia, Slovenia) can apply for one.
+Only applicants from European Low Production Capacity Countries (as of March 2018 these are: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, FYROM, Greece, Hungary, Iceland, Latvia, Lithuania, Luxemburg, Malta, Montenegro, Portugal, Romania, Slovakia, Slovenia) can apply for one.